-Instead of waiting to pick up your boarding pass at the airport, try checking in ahead of time, online or on your mobile.
-Most airlines open flight check-in 24 hours prior to departure and you still get to pick the seat you want.
+Instead of waiting to pick up your boarding pass at the airport, try checking in ahead of time, online, or on your mobile.
+Most airlines open flight check-in 24 hours before departure, and you still get to pick the seat you want.
 Take advantage of this and skip the lines at the airport and the potential of getting stuck in a less desirable seat or being bumped if you show up late.
-(Download your airlines app on your mobile for check-in, flight updates and inflight entertainment)
+(Download your airline's app on your mobile for check-in, flight updates, and inflight entertainment)

 2. ARRIVE EARLY

 Leave earlier than you think you should even if you’ve checked-in online.
 Don’t worry about being too early.
 It’s better to be waiting a long time before your departure, at least you will be through security and can take your time getting to your gate, grab a bite to eat and unwind.
 The goal should be getting to your destination with as little stress as possible.
 It’s recommended that domestic fliers arrive at least two hours ahead of time and three hours for international flights.

 3. EXPECT THE UNEXPECTED…

 Given the time of year, with overcrowded airports and lousy weather, you can expect long security lines, unexpected delays, and even canceled flights.
 Don't worry, deep breaths; it will all work out.